sjjensen2004/homelab/README.md

 **Business Requirements:**

 - Leverage existing equipment where possible and keep cost balanced when procuring new hardware.
-- Outside of hardware failures, it must support the lab enviroment for the next ~10 years.
+- Outside of hardware failures, it must support the lab environment for the next ~10 years.
 - Replace subscription services (e.g., iCloud, OneDrive, Zoom, etc.).
 - Must provide a flexible environment capable of hosting POCs for Networking, Software, and Systems.
 - Must not leverage any subscription services to maintain.